NexPlayer/Android-SDK/properties.md

 It can be used to set the preferred language of audio and text streams to be displayed in content, before NexPlayer begins playing content.

-> **Warning** To change any media streamwhilecontent is playing, the method setMediaStream should be called instead.
+> **Warning** To change any media stream while content is playing, the method setMediaStream should be called instead.

 This property should be set by calling setProperty() after init and before NexPlayer.open() is called as demonstrated in the following sample code: